MarcusCwl/PopupListView/README.md

 After you collect all the popup list item then set it to the PopupListView

         PopupListView popupListView = (PopupListView) findViewById(R.id.popupListView);

-    //if you want to custom the listview's parent layout you can init it and set the custom view layout res id to it or just set it null then it will use the default layout popupListView.init(null);
+if you want to custom the listview's parent layout you can init it and set the custom view layout res id to it or just set it null then it will use the default layout,

+        //isWithActionBar : default = false , if your app have an actionBar, set it true;
+        //isWithStatusBar : default = true , if your app is set as full screen and status bar dismiss, set it false. popupListView.init(View customListBackground,Boolean isWithActionBar,Boolean isWithStatusBar);
         popupListView.setItemViews(popupViews);

 Then you can use it amazing!!